-- 22.3.1713.2.6.10 To continue to provide a potable water supply, the following policies apply: - -aa.
-Water purification supplytreatment, pumping and storage facilities and distribution works will be installed and maintained in accordance with Regional and Provincial requirements to adequately service the built-up and new developing areas of the City→:

-- .bb.
-The design of water supply and distribution facilities will be based on ultimate development within accordance with the South Peel Servicing Scheme area.
-Region's Water and Wastewater Master Plan for the Lake-Based System; - Region's Lake-Based System.
-Development which is that will be dependent uponon a significant level of water-taking may be subject to the approval of a hydrogeological investigation/study.
-These studies must demonstrate to the satisfaction of the City and Peel Region that there are adequate groundwater resources to accommodate the development without a negative impact on the quantity or quality of such resources, private wells in the immediate area, and natural heritage features, functions and linkages dependent on the groundwater ecosystem, particularly fish habitat and wetlands-; - -dd.
-As a condition of development approval, a proponent may be required to guarantee to rectify any adverse impacts on a private well by providing a new water source for the affected party-; and, - e.
-Within the Greenbelt Plan Area, new development may be permitted to be serviced by individual on-site water services, private communal water services, partial services or the extension of the Lake-Based Servicing System subject to the requirements of the Region of Peel Official Plan, Greenbelt Plan and relevant provincial policies. - 22.3.1723.2.6.11 To educate the public and business community on sustainable methods of water conservation, the City will encourage education initiatives and support the Region of Peel and the Conservation Authorities in any programs related to water conservation and resiliency of the natural environment. - 3.2.6.12 The City will encourage or require, where appropriate, new development to incorporate water conservation and efficiency measures in accordance with the Sustainable New Communities Program,
+- 3.2.6.10 To continue to provide a potable water supply, the following policies apply: - a.
+Water treatment, pumping and storage facilities will be installed and maintained in accordance with Regional and Provincial requirements to adequately service the built-up and new developing areas of the City; - b.
+The design of water supply and distribution facilities will be in accordance with the Region's Water and Wastewater Master Plan for the Lake-Based System; - c.
+New development will obtain water via the Region's Lake-Based System.
+Development that will be dependent on a significant level of water-taking may be subject to the approval of a hydrogeological investigation/study.
+These studies must demonstrate to the satisfaction of the City and Peel Region that there are adequate groundwater resources to accommodate the development without a negative impact on the quantity or quality of such resources, private wells in the immediate area, and natural heritage features, functions and linkages dependent on the groundwater ecosystem, particularly fish habitat and wetlands; - d.
+As a condition of development approval, a proponent may be required to guarantee to rectify any adverse impacts on a private well by providing a new water source for the affected party; and, - e.
+Within the Greenbelt Plan Area, new development may be permitted to be serviced by individual on-site water services, private communal water services, partial services or the extension of the Lake-Based Servicing System subject to the requirements of the Region of Peel Official Plan, Greenbelt Plan and relevant provincial policies.

-Sustainability Community Development Guidelines and the requirements of this Plan. - 3.2.6.13 The City will cooperate with the Region's efforts to improve the efficiency of the Region's systems and resilience of the natural environment, as well as pursue a water efficiency strategy with the goal to reduce per capita consumption by 10-15% over the next 20 years.

-22.3.1733.2.6.14 Only limited new development is allowed to be serviced by private wells within the City's estate residential special policy area.
+- 3.2.6.11 To educate the public and business community on sustainable methods of water conservation, the City will encourage education initiatives and support the Region of Peel and the Conservation Authorities in any programs related to water conservation and resiliency of the natural environment. - 3.2.6.12 The City will encourage or require, where appropriate, new development to incorporate water conservation and efficiency measures in accordance with the Sustainable New Communities Program, Sustainability Community Development Guidelines and the requirements of this Plan. - 3.2.6.13 The City will cooperate with the Region's efforts to improve the efficiency of the Region's systems and resilience of the natural environment, as well as pursue a water efficiency strategy with the goal to reduce per capita consumption by 10-15% over the next 20 years. - 3.2.6.14 Only limited new development is allowed to be serviced by private wells within the City's estate residential special policy area.
 Where new development is proposed to be serviced by private wells(s) and septic tank systems, a hydrogeological investigation/study will be prepared to demonstrate that there will be no negative impact on the quantity or quality of groundwater resources.
 This study will be prepared to the satisfaction of the City, the Region and the local Conservation Authority.
-Subject to approval by the Region, the provision or extension of partial services from the Lake-Based Systems within the City's Subject to approval by the Region, the provision or extension of partial services from the Lake-Based Systems within the City's <a href="Established Estate Residential Area may be permitted to service existing development where they are necessary to address failed individual onsite sewage services and individual on-site water services."

-22.3.1743.2.6.15 In order to address potential cumulative impacts to existing private well supplies in urbanizing areas, the City will require private well monitoring, protection or mitigation strategies as part of the development approval process.
+Subject to approval by the Region, the provision or extension of partial services from the Lake-Based Systems within the City's Established Estate Residential Area may be permitted to service existing development where they are necessary to address failed individual onsite sewage services and individual on-site water services. - 3.2.6.15 In order to address potential cumulative impacts to existing private well supplies in urbanizing areas, the City will require private well monitoring, protection or mitigation strategies as part of the development approval process.